One dimensional gapped quantum phases and enriched fusion categories: Classification of 1d gapped quantum phases

 In \cite[Section\,7]{KZ21}\cite[Section\ 5.2]{KZ20b}, a unified mathematical framework was proposed for the study of all gapped/gapless quantum liquid phases with/without onsite symmetries in all dimensions.
-In particular, a quantum liquid phase $\CX$ can be described by a pair $\CX=(\CX_{\mathrm{lqs}}, \CX_{\mathrm{sk}})$, where $\CX_{\mathrm{lqs}}$ encodes the information of the so-called local quantum symmetry and $\CX_{\mathrm{sk}}$ is the topological skeleton, which is mathematically described by an enriched (higher) category.
+In particular, a quantum liquid $\CX$ can be described by a pair $\CX=(\CX_{\mathrm{lqs}}, \CX_{\mathrm{sk}})$, where $\CX_{\mathrm{lqs}}$ encodes the information of the so-called local quantum symmetry and $\CX_{\mathrm{sk}}$ is the topological skeleton, which is mathematically described by an enriched (higher) category.
 In a 1+1D chiral (resp. non-chiral) CFT, $\CX_{\mathrm{lqs}}$ is given by a vertex operator algebra (resp. a full field algebra).
 For gapped phases, $\CX_{\mathrm{lqs}}$ is more subtle.
-A proper treatment of $\CX_{\mathrm{lqs}}$ requires us to work within the framework of factorization algebras or a proper generalization of conformal nets.
-It is certainly beyond this work.
-We will leave this question to the future.
+A proper treatment of $\CX_{\mathrm{lqs}}$ requires us to work within the framework of a proper generalization of conformal nets.
+Indeed, in a recent work \cite{KZ22}, local quantum symmetries and topological skeletons are unified into a single mathematical theory of topological nets.
+Many subtle issues related to local quantum symmetries are clarified there.